petervaro/python/README.md

 ### Cython support

-Unfortunately Cython syntax highlighter definitions are also lack of updated, fully working and 100% Python compatible syntax definitions!
-I created a brand new highlighter from scartch, based on the new Python one, but one of the future plans is to make this dictionary an addition/extended version of it, so the changes will automatically updated in both language files.
+Unfortunately Cython syntax highlighter definitions also lack updated, fully-working and 100% Python compatible syntax definitions!
+I have created a brand-new, highlighter from scratch which is based on the new Python one.
+One of the future plans is to make this dictionary an addition/extended version of it, so the changes will automatically updated in both language files.

 ### Highlight on web